-D.3 Baggage and personal items
+Baggage and personal items

-The maximum amount we pay for cover under this section is \$15,000 for each paying person.
+This section covers you for lost, stolen, and damaged items.
+The maximum amount we pay for cover under this section is \$15,000 for each person.
 We subtract an excess from claims we pay under this section.
-Your claim must meet the conditions of cover on page 48.